Top 20 Hawaii Snorkeling Spots

 Kuilima Cove

 When you visit Kuilima Cove, look forward to feeling soft white sand under your toes, and getting a good dose of sunshine!
 While snorkeling at Kuilima, guests can see a host of vibrant fish.
-There are needlefish, triggerfish, perch, boxfish, big eyes, Moorish idol, tang, damselfish, unicornfish, butterflyfish, parrotfish and much more.
+There are needlefish, triggerfish, perch, boxfish, big eyes, Moorish idols, tangs, damselfish, unicornfish, butterflyfish, parrotfish and so much more.
 You may also see some Hawaiian spiny lobsters, and Hawaii’s State Fish, the humuhumunukunukuapua’a.

 View More about Kuilima Cove